AquibaB/Analysis-investment-portfolio/README.md

-# Analysis of Investment Portfolios (Challenge #4 of FinTech Bootcamp)
+# Analysis of Investment Portfolios

 In this challenge, I evaluated the performance, volatility, and risk profiles of investment portfolios, and compared them against a benchmark.